mikiec84/birdknife/README.md

 * Full featured Twitter CLI
 * Cross platform
-* Update your status with location
 * Read your timeline and interact with tweets
-    * Reply, retweet, like (fav),...
+    * Reply, retweet, like (fav), quote,...
 * Interact with users
     * Follow, block, mute
+* Update your status with media and location
-* Search
+* Search on Twitter
 * Hashtag and @screen_name autocompletion
 * Notifications (Cross platform)

 #### In the future

-* Update status with media
 * Work with lists
     * Follow, view, create, add/remove users,...
 * Manage multiple accounts